gaultier/blog/are_my_sql_files_read_at_build_time_or_run_time.md

 We watch for executables named `go` (the Go compiler - build time) or `migratest.test` (the faulty test - run time) that open files ending with `.sql`, in which case we print the file name and some additional metadata.

 The nice thing is that we can keep our D script running forever, if we feel like it, even on a busy system, and run the test suite many times, it will work just fine.

+This is useful for instance to avoid restarting a long-running application, to catch a bug that rarely happens, or just to iterate quickly on the problem.

 When we run `go test`, it first builds the code and produces the test executable `migratest.test` which is subsequently run.
 So this one command obscures which phase reads the SQL files.